vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

   Before upgrading a NebulaGraph cluster with full-text indexes deployed, you must manually delete the full-text indexes in Elasticsearch, and then run the `SIGN IN` command to log into ES and recreate the indexes after the upgrade is complete.
 To manually delete the full-text indexes in Elasticsearch, you can use the curl command `curl -XDELETE -u <es_username>:<es_password> '<es_access_ip>:<port>/<fullindex_name>'`, for example, `curl -XDELETE -u elastic:elastic 'http://192.168.8.xxx:9200/nebula_index_2534'`.
 If no username and password are set for Elasticsearch, you can omit the `-u <es_username>:<es_password>` part.

+  !!! note

+        For upgrades from version 3.5.0 and later to {{nebula.release}}, there's no need to manually delete the full-text indexes.

 ## Upgrading to {{nebula.release}} from version 3.4.0 and above
 <!-- Enterprise Edition {{nebula.name}} 3.4 introduces a change where each shard corresponds to a RocksDB instance, unlike versions before 3.4 where each graph space corresponds to a RocksDB instance.
 Therefore, data formats between Enterprise Edition 3.4.0 and earlier versions are not compatible, but they are compatible with versions after 3.4. -->